tumblr/TMTumblrSDK/README.md

 only your application but also the Tumblr SDK and its dependencies.
 That's really all there is to it.

+This SDK is really comprised of numerous "sub-pods."
+If you'd rather not import everything, feel free to mix and match as you see fit:

+* 'TMTumblrSDK/AppClient'
+    * 'TMTumblrSDK/Authentication'
+* 'TMTumblrSDK/Activity'
+* 'TMTumblrSDK/APIClient'

+Each component is described in more detail throughout this README.

 ### Documentation

 Appledoc for the SDK can be found [here](http://tumblr.github.com/TMTumblrSDK/docs/html/).